Pyruvate kinase deficiency: Treatment

 Most affected individuals with pyruvate kinase deficiency do not require treatment.
 Those individuals who are more severely affected may die in utero of anemia or may require intensive treatment.
 With these severe cases of pyruvate kinase deficiency in red blood cells, treatment is the only option, there is no cure.
 However, treatment is usually effective in reducing the severity of the symptoms.

 The most common treatment is blood transfusions, especially in infants and young children.
 This is done if the red blood cell count has fallen to a critical level.
 The transplantation of bone marrow has also been conducted as a treatment option.

 There is a natural way the body tries to treat this disease.
 It increases the erythrocyte production (reticulocytosis) because reticulocytes are immature red blood cells that still contain mitochondria and so can produce ATP via oxidative phosphorylation.
 Therefore, a treatment option in extremely severe cases is to perform a splenectomy.
 This does not stop the destruction of erythrocytes but it does help increase the amount of reticulocytes in the body since most of the hemolysis occurs when the reticulocytes are trapped in the hypoxic environment of the spleen.
 This reduces severe anemia and the need for blood transfusions.

 Mitapivat was approved for medical use in the United States in February 2022.

 Epidemiology

 Pyruvate kinase deficiency happens worldwide, however northern Europe, and Japan have many cases.
 The prevalence of pyruvate kinase deficiency is around 51 cases per million in the population (via gene frequency).

+Other animals

+In addition to humans, several other animals are known to be susceptible to pyruvate kinase deficiency, including dogs and cats.